lineCode/ULIS/CodingRules.md

 - Avoid clustering too much with ternary conditional operators ( 1 level max ):
     ```
     int var1 = condition_A ?
 0 : 1;                     // Yes !
     int var2 = condition_A ? condition_B ?
-0 : 1 : 2;   // No !
+0 : 1 : 2;   // Clumsy !
     ```

 ### Spacing
-- Two spaces beetween a variable type and the variable name:
+- One space beetween a variable type and the variable name:
-- Two spaces beetween a function type and the function name:
+- One space beetween a function type and the function name:
     ```
     int  var;
     void  Foo();